pbelikov/redmine-omniauth-oauth-cas/README.md

 bundle install
 ```

-2. __IMPORTANT!__ Plugin is primarily intended to work without proxy and to override issues with SSL-certificate.
+2. __IMPORTANT!__ Plugin is used to work without proxy and to override issues with SSL-certificate.
 So, if you use proxy, please go to `app/controllers/redmine_oauth_controller.rb` and comment line 7
 (which disables proxy).
 And if your SSL is OK, go to the same file and comment code in line 5 and part of code in line 39.
 Yes, I know that this is BAD codestyle, but it'll work for sure.